alberttheprince/rpemotes-reborn/README.md

 This project is under the GPL V3 license, however all custom props and animations were provided to RPEmotes by the community with express permission and must not be extracted from [RpEmotes](https://github.com/TayMcKenzieNZ/rpemotes), reuploaded to any websites, forums or discord servers.

-If you want to modify RpEmotes ***(does not apply if you want to use it for personal purposes)*** or make an agreement, you can contact TayMcKenzieNZ via Discord.
-Pull requests are actively reviewed and discussed with TayMcKenzieNZ and contributors, and will be accepted as long as they do not contain  animation / prop files *(we need permission before adding them)* breaking changes or suspicious code.
+If you want to modify RpEmotes ***(does not apply if you want to use it for personal purposes)*** or make an agreement, you can contact the RPEmotes via our official Discord via opening a ticket.

+Pull requests are actively reviewed and discussed with TayMcKenzieNZ and the RPEmotes team, and will be accepted as long as they do not contain  animation / prop files *(we need permission before adding them)* breaking changes or suspicious and/or malicious code.

-✅ You are allowed to use the custom animations explicitly provided within this repository only
+✅ You are allowed to use the custom animations explicitly provided within this repository **only**

+✅ You are allowed to use the custom props explicitly provided within this repository **only**

-✅ You are allowed to add your own custom animations to this resource and use it on your server.
+✅ You are allowed to add your own custom animations or props to this resource and use it on your server.
 The entire content must remain on your server and not be reuploaded.

-❌ You are not allowed to re-distribute the custom animations provided with this repository either on websites, forums, tebex store or discord.
+❌ You are **not** allowed to re-distribute the custom animations or props provided with this repository either on websites, forums, tebex store, discord or your own scripts / maps.

-❌ You are not allowed to claim the custom animations provided within this resource as your own work
+❌ You are **not** allowed to claim the custom animations or props provided within this resource as your own work

-❌ You are not allowed to sell this script
+❌ You are **not** allowed to sell this script or any of the content within it

+❌ You are **not** to outright copy code from this script into your own without discussing with the RPEmotes team and getting written consent from all parties

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------